 Instructions

 - Slice the cabbage in half and cut out the bottom core.
-Roughly slice into ½ inch strips.
+Roughly slice into ½ inch strips, removing any large stalks.
 Submerge in a large bowl of cold water for a thorough wash and then drain using a large sieve or salad spinner.

 - Heat the oil in a large non-stick saucepan over a medium-low heat for around 2 minutes.
 Add the bacon and fry, stirring often for 3 minutes or until opaque, not browned.
 (See note 2)